-Therefore, it’s important to know which weapons are worth looking for in your games, and which ones you should probably skip altogether.
-We’ll be listing the best and worst weapons in Halo Infinite in this weapon tier list.
+Therefore, it’s important to know which are the best weapons for Halo Infinite multiplayer, and which ones you should probably skip altogether.
+We’ll be listing the best and worst weapons in Halo Infinite Season 2 in this weapons tier list.

 BR75 Battle Rifle